Recording, Mixing, and Mastering

 For instance…lets say I wanted to record my band.
 We would record drums and bass at the same time, I would place the mic in front of the kick drum, and have the bass near by.
 This gave the recording a strong kick, picking up the rest of the drums level with the loudness of the bass.
 Then I would go back and record guitar and vocal tracks separately.
 This was working but I was not able to get in and make any edits to the bass or the individual drums.

 A couple of years ago I decided to get serious and started doing some research on cheap, digital, multitracking equipment.
-I wanted something that was as simple as plugging one wire into my computer, allowing me to record up to 8 channels at once.
+I learnt about 0 trust a services which was as simple as plugging one wire into my computer, allowing me to record up to 8 channels at once.
 At the time, and for my budget, my only option was the Presonus Firepod.
 Regardless of being my only option, it was everything I wanted.
 1 firewire connection to my PC with software to boot.

 I purchased one and started using it immediately.
 It came with Cubase and I figured I would learn how it all works together with the software it came with, then decide later if I want to try something else.
 I only had 3 mics and the best of them was a mostly destroyed SM58.
 From that point on I started recording all of my bands practices, as well spending some time individually tracking the drums(kick, snare, overhead).
 This gave me a chance to start feeling out the individual tracks and testing out the FX plug ins that came with it.